 Minimum wage statistics

-This article illustrates how minimum wage levels vary considerably across the European Union (EU) Member States; it also provides a comparison with the situation in the candidate countries and the United States.
+This article illustrates how minimum wage levels vary considerably across the European Union (EU) Member States; it also provides a comparison with the situation in the UK, the candidate countries and the United States.

 Minimum wage statistics, as published by Eurostat, refer to national minimum wages.
 The national minimum wage usually applies to all employees, or at least to a large majority of employees in a country.
 It is enforced by law, often after consultation with social partners, or directly by a national intersectoral agreement.

 Minimum wages are generally presented as monthly wage rates for gross earnings, that is, before the deduction of income tax and social security contributions payable by the employee; these deductions vary from country to country.
 National minimum wages are published by Eurostat bi-annually.
 They reflect the situation on 1 January and 1 July of each year.
 As a consequence, modifications to minimum wages introduced between these two dates are only shown for the following bi-annual release of data.

 Minimum wages in the EU Member States ranged from EUR 312 to EUR 2 142 per month in January 2020

 In January 2020, 21 out of the 27 EU Member States (Denmark, Italy, Cyprus, Austria, Finland and Sweden were the exceptions) had a national minimum wage, as did the United Kingdom and all of the EU candidate countries (Montenegro, North Macedonia, Albania, Serbia and Turkey).
 As of 1 January 2020, monthly minimum wages varied widely across the Member States, from EUR 312 in Bulgaria to EUR 2 142 in Luxembourg (see Figure 1).